M165437/dotfiles/Readme.md

-# Dries's Dotfiles
+# Michael's Dotfiles

-## What Is This?
+## What is This?

 This repository serves as my way to help me setup and maintain my Mac.
-It takes the effort out of installing everything manually.
-Everything which is needed to install my preffered setup of macOS is detailed in this readme.
-Feel free to explore, learn and copy parts for your own dotfiles.
-Enjoy! :smile:

-Read the blog post: https://driesvints.com/blog/getting-started-with-dotfiles
+It's a fork of [Dries Vints' Dotfiles](https://github.com/driesvints/dotfiles/).
+Read his blog post on [Getting Started with Dotfiles](https://driesvints.com/blog/getting-started-with-dotfiles/).

 ## A Fresh macOS Setup